Trouva/product-technical-tests/challenges/Engineer.front_end.lvl1.md

 You have two choices:

-### Use local endpoint

-This repository comes with a docker-compose setup that will spin up an API with boutique data.
-You can then access the data from the following endpoint: `http://localhost:3050/v1/boutiques`

-More information on the Docker Compose setup can be found in the Readme at the root of this repository.

 ### Use public endpoint

 The data can also be accessed via the following public endpoint: `https://4149o8lffa.execute-api.eu-west-1.amazonaws.com/challenge/boutiques`